 Have you entered some houses and seen waxy sheets on the sidewalk and the barn’s walls?
 These corrugated metals are ideal for use indoors.

-When used in a smaller accent wall, they function well.
-They might not be ideal for large or four-sided walls.
+They function well when used in a smaller accent wall.
+However, they might not be ideal for large or four-sided walls.
 Another inexpensive option is to use drywall, which is also inexpensive to install.

 However, if you decide to do it yourself, you might run into trouble getting the right size cuts.
 You’ll need metal shears and a table saw with a specialized blade to cut them.
 It would be simpler to hire a pro to complete the task.